-To be eligible for YA, students must display a genuine interest in one of the focused pathways listed above.
-Students need to register for the related coursework (high school or college classes), comply with the course mapping, be successfully meeting high school graduation requirements, maintain a minimum 2.5 GPA, and have a satisfactory discipline and attendance record.
-Students with GPA's of 2.0-2.49 may be accepted with instructor/YA coordinator approval.
+To be eligible for Youth Apprenticeship, students must display a genuine interest in one of the occupational areas listed above.
+Students need to register for related coursework during their sophomore/junior year, be successfully meeting high school graduation requirements, maintain a minimum 2.5 GPA and have a satisfactory discipline and attendance record.
+Students with a GPA of 2.0-2.49 may be accepted with instructor approval.
+The Youth Apprenticeship program can be competitive, students must be hired by participating employers and complete all requirements.
+Contact Mrs. Cayley (mcayley@wausauschools.org), YA Coordinator, for more information.